Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 So from now, these objects won't be re-created when the `name` changes, but instead only the name will be updated with `ALTER ..
 RENAME TO` statements.

 ## v0.87.0 ➞ v0.88.0

+### snowflake_role data source deprecation

+Already existing `snowflake_role` was deprecated in favor of the new `snowflake_roles`.
+You can have a similar behavior like before by specifying `pattern` field.
+Please adjust your Terraform configurations.

 ### snowflake_procedure resource changes
 #### *(behavior change)* Execute as validation added
 From now on, the `snowflake_procedure`'s `execute_as` parameter allows only two values: OWNER and CALLER (case-insensitive).
 Setting other values earlier resulted in falling back to the Snowflake default (currently OWNER) and creating a permadiff.